Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Due to the trek’s elevation above 5,000 meters, it will be a bit challenging.
 You can see Ama Dablam, Lhotse, and Cho Oyu at 5420 meters from this location.
 You will continue your Trek downhill toward Gokyo, past several glaciers; the ascent from here will be tricky.

 Trekking beneath the sky-touching mountains and across the pristine glaciers will be an incredible adventure.
 At 5360 meters above sea level, you will indeed arrive at the Gokyo.
-Ascending from here, you will reach Namche Bazaar and return to Lukla.
+From here, you will ascend to Namche Bazaar and return to Lukla.

 Should you opt for this package, we shall ensure opulent accommodations in Lukla, Phakding, and Namche.
 You can expect the finest accommodations with en-suite facilities at various locations, except for Gorak Shep.
 We remain at your service for any inquiries about this remarkable trek.